Vlad Călugărul

 Vlad IV Călugărul ("Vlad IV the Monk"; prior to 1425 – September 1495) was the Prince of Wallachia in 1481 and then from 1482 to 1495.

+Context of his reign

 His father Vlad Dracul had previously held the throne, as had his brothers Mircea II and Radu the Handsome, and lastly Vlad III Dracula.
 The 15th century was a very volatile time in Wallachia, with the throne passing first from one then to another of the many princes that desired it.
 Both of his younger brothers, Vlad III and Radu, had been hostages for a number of years to the Ottoman Sultan, having been offered up to the Ottoman court by their own father, Vlad Dracul, in exchange for the Ottoman's support of Vlad Dracul regaining his throne.
 His father had first gained the throne following the death of Vlad the Monk's uncle.